rand00/mtag/README.md

 You can use `tree _mtags` to see what symbolic links are broken.

+### `mtag export <query> <dir>`

+Exports all the files found via query (see `mtag query`) to directory `<dir>`.
+Fails if `<dir>` exists already.
+All files are tagged using absolute paths, so the resulting directory can be moved around freely, and will work as long as the `mtag` root directory lies in the same place.
+Filenames are appended with a unique number, to avoid overlapping filenames (when files are named the same across their respective real locations).

+The intended use is to _temporarily_ create a directory with symlinks matching a query (as tags are updated over time).
+This directory can then be inspected as with any other directory - e.g. using your favorite GUI filemanager.

 ## Installation

 [Install](https://opam.ocaml.org/doc/Install.html) `opam`, the OCaml package manager.